marcusoftnet/marcusoftnet.github.io/_posts/2007-01-12-strange-bug-in-visual-studio-2005.md

 appear in the toolbox for you to use in all your forms.
 Everbody is happy!

-But when you put your windows applilcation project into a [solution folder](http://marcushammarberg.blogspot.com/2006/11/well-structured-projects-in-visual.html) this doesn't work anymore...
+But when you put your windows application project into a [solution folder](http://marcushammarberg.blogspot.com/2006/11/well-structured-projects-in-visual.html) this doesn't work anymore...
 This is [confirmed by Microsoft](https://connect.microsoft.com/VisualStudio/feedback/ViewFeedback.aspx?FeedbackID=144156)